cyl13/puppet-nrpe/README.md

 # puppet-nagios-nrpe

-This module automates the installation/management of the NRPE agent for Nagios/Opsview.
+This module automates the installation/management of the NRPE agent for Nagios.

 Tested to work on 32-bit/64-bit:

-  * Amazon AWS Linux
   * CentOS 6.x
   * Ubuntu 12.04